New Homes in Salisbury

 Bastion Street, Newbury, West Berkshire, RG14 3AF

-• £460,000 to £990,000
+• £500,000 to £925,000

 • 3, 4 and 5 bedroom

-Living in Salisbury
+New Homes in Salisbury FAQs

-Historic, culturally rich and a great place to live for a multitude of reasons, you certainly won’t be alone if you’re thinking of buying a new home in Salisbury.
+• Historic, culturally rich and a great place to live for a multitude of reasons, you certainly won’t be alone if you’re thinking of buying a new home in Salisbury.
 And there are few better ways to get ahead of the competition than signing up to one of our latest offers.
 Our Part Exchange scheme, for example, is perfect if you have an existing home to sell as part of your move.

-Historical attractions in Salisbury
+• Historical attractions in Salisbury

 Salisbury is most famous for its stunning 13th-century cathedral.
 Not only does it have the tallest spire in England, but it also boasts the oldest working clock in the world and an original copy of the Magna Carta.
 If you’re thirsty for more history, simply gaze up at the handsome timbered buildings around the city centre as you go for a stroll along the medieval city walls.